Visiting Sydney

 WHERE TO DRINK & DINE

 Sydney Film Festival has teamed up with some of Sydney’s best restaurants to offer exclusive food and drink deals for SFF ticketholders.
 Book in advance and mention ‘Sydney Film Festival Restaurant Partners’ or show your SFF ticket to enjoy exclusive offers before or after your screening.
-Offers to be announced soon!
+Explore the offers below!

 RITZ BALCONY BAR